Desert Moon Observatory

 2008 UU199 was linked with (207646) 2007 HJ50

-(These are not lost, but the discovery, for one reason or another, has been credited to another observatory.
+(These are not lost, but the final discovery credit, for one reason or another, has been assigned to another observatory.
 This is known as "bad luck".)

 M66, a stack of images taken during spare time at the end of an imaging run.
 This spare time occurs when a night's run of minor planets completes, but twilight has not started.
 East is left and north is up.